Some Basic Facts:

 I have an impressive rubber duck collection, though not nearly as impressive as Charlotte Lee’s.

-If you need an official-type third-person bio, this one (also located at the sidebar over there) will do you just fine:
+If you need an official-type third-person bio, this one will do you just fine:

 Contact me at Bonnie.Stufflebeam@gmail.com.